Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

 \subsection{Defense Experiments}

-In this section, we evaluate the performance of attacks in front of STRIP and Neural-Cleanse.
-STRIP evaluates the stealthiness of attacks by False Rejection Rate (\textbf{FRR}) and False Acceptance Rate (\textbf{FAR}).
-FRR defines the probability that the clean input is regarded as a poisoned input by the defense system, while FAR defines the probability that the poisoned input is recognized as the clean input by the defense system.
-For STRIP, we choose the threshold on the clean test set so that only 1\% of clean samples are recognized as poisoned samples, i.e., FRR=0.01, and report the corresponding FAR values of different attacks.
-For Neural-Cleanse, we report the Anomaly Index of attacks to evaluate their performance in front of Neural-Cleanse.
+We evaluate the performance of attacks against Fine-Pruning, NAD, STRIP, and Neural-Cleanse.
+Fine-Pruning and NAD evaluate the stealthiness of attacks via the ASR of the post-processed victim model.
+STRIP evaluates the stealthiness of attacks by False Acceptance Rate (\textbf{FAR}).
+FAR defines the probability that the poisoned input is recognized as the clean input by the defense system.
+For STRIP, we choose the threshold on the clean test set so that only 1\% of clean samples are recognized as poisoned samples and report the corresponding FAR values of different attacks.
+For Neural Cleanse, we report the Anomaly Index produced by Neural Cleanse after running it on the poisoned models.

+\textbf{Fine-Pruning and NAD Defenses.} Table \ref{tab:nad_results} shows the ASRs of different attacks after applying Fine-Pruning and NAD defenses.
+As can be seen, on CIFAR10 and CelebA, the attacks with our strategy achieve much higher ASRs against Fine-Pruning and NAD than their counterparts without using our strategy.
+On MNIST and GTSRB, the obtained ASRs of all attacks are small and are close to the ratio of the target class in the test dataset.
+Our explanation for this phenomenon is that MNIST and GTSRB are two easy-to-fit datasets.
+Finetuning the model will significantly change the parameters of the model (like training from scratch) while achieving high clean accuracy.
+This is why the obtained ASRs after the defense are close to the ratio of the target class.
+All in all, we can see that our strategy can improve the stealthiness of the existing attacks against Fine-Pruning and NAD.

-Table \ref{tab:far_results} shows the performance of different attacks in front of STRIP.
-As can be seen from the table, our strategy can significantly improve the stealthiness of hard attacks in front of STRIP.
-On MNIST, GTSRB, and CelebA, the smooth attacks achieve significantly higher FAR (near to 100\%) than the hard attacks.
-Out of expectation, on CIFAR10, the hard attacks should also achieve an almost 100\% FAR.
-For the explanation, we plotted the entropy distribution of the attacked and the clean samples of CIFAR10, respectively.
-Figure \ref{fig:strip_cifar} shows the results.
-We found out that the mean entropy of the attacked samples is much smaller than that of the clean samples.
-However, the entropy of quite a few clean samples is small, resulting in a small threshold and consequently large FAR.
-As can be seen from the figure, the overall entropy of the attacked samples is smaller than that of clean samples for the hard attacks.
+\textbf{STRIP Defense.} Table \ref{tab:far_results} shows the performance of the attacks against STRIP.
+As can be seen from the table, attacks with our strategy achieve much higher FAR than their counterparts without using our strategy on MNIST, GTSRB, and CelebA.
+Surprisingly, on MNIST, all attacks employing our strategy achieve almost 100\% FARs.
+To explain this observation, we plotted the entropy of the predicting probabilities of the poisoned and clean inputs of MNIST.
+Figure \ref{fig:strip_mnist} shows the results.
+We observe that for both attacks, the entropy of many benign inputs is quite small, resulting in a small threshold for rejecting the poisoned inputs and consequently, causing many poisoned inputs to escape the detection of STRIP.
+In addition, with our strategy, the entropy distribution of the label predicting probabilities of the poisoned inputs is more uniform.
+This means that it is hard to separate the poisoned from the benign inputs using STRIP.